T4m/FOSMessageBundle/README.md

 This bundle is in active development and is not ready for the moment.
 Please do not use it in production.

-It provides user-to-user messaging features to your Symfony application.

-- Support for both the Doctrine ORM and ODM for message storage
-- Integration with

 Features available include:

 - Support for both the Doctrine ORM *(and ODM comming soon)* for message storage